 Especially committed to the performance of new music, David has taken part in the first performances of works by more than 100 composers.
 A composer himself, his song cycle First Steps was premiered in Bucharest, Romania, and his ‘Metamorphosis’ Variations premiered in New York.
 More recently, his first full-scale opera, Urban Legend, was premiered at Wingate University.
 Also an enthusiastic proponent of the art of transcription, he has transcribed a wide array of works for solo piano by composers ranging from Bach to Penderecki.

 In 2014, David joined the faculty of Wingate University in Charlotte, North Carolina, where he is an Associate Professor of Piano and Music Theory.
 At Wingate, he founded the new music group ensemble243, which performs extended-techniques-works for “bowed piano.”
 Wingate’s music department is on the verge of becoming one of the first “All-Steinway” schools in the region.
 In addition to his teaching at Wingate, he serves on the collaborative piano faculty of the National Music Festival in Chestertown, Maryland.
 David previously taught at Adelphi University, and at the Pre-College Academy of Stony Brook University in New York.

 David graduated from Western Washington University with double performance degrees in piano and viola, where he studied with Jeffrey Gilliam and Eric Kean.
 He studied with Robin McCabe at the University of Washington before completing his doctorate at Stony Brook University with Christina Dahl.

-In his spare time, David enjoys studying graphology, statistics, architecture, and interior design, as well as reading about conspiracy theories and drinking excellent coffee.
+In his spare time, David enjoys studying architecture and interior design, making hand-crafted wooden furniture, recreating ancient scientific experiments, studying the psychology behind conspiracy theories, and drinking excellent coffee.